airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 1) Memory
 2) Disk space

-##### Memory
+### Memory

+#### Docker
+// How to do this - increase the docker agent.
+Link ticket to this

+#### Kubernetes

-#### Disk Space
+### Disk Space
-Airbyte uses backpressure to try and read the minimal amount of logs required.
+Airbyte uses backpressure to try to read the minimal amount of logs required.
 In the past, disk space was a large concern, but we've since deprecated the expensive on-disk queue approach.

 However, disk space might become an issue for the following reasons: